There’s nothing like an early taste of poverty for instilling a lifelong appreciation of money and financial freedom.

 I was lucky that it was my parents that had the debt scare.
 As Warren Buffett says: it’s OK to learn from your own mistakes but its better to learn from someone else’s.

 I’ve also made plenty of my own mistakes along the way.
 For example, I fucked up in the 2001-03 bear market, capitulating and selling at the bottom of the crash.
-That felt awful at the time but defeat was temporary and the learning points stayed with me forever.
+That felt awful at the time but the learning points stayed with me forever.
 As a result, I didn’t sell in the 2008/09 stockmarket crash (I bought aggressively) nor in the mini crash earlier this year.

 I recently read How To Get Rich by Felix Denis, who ended up making about $1 billion dollars (much of which he spent on drugs and hookers).
 But before he got his first breaks in publishing Denis had been broke, lived in a squat and done a short stretch in prison (real prison, not an office job).
 I’m not recommending drugs and hookers but I am recommending a taste of hardship in your younger years to spur you on to hustle and hard work.